Your feline friend has shown interest in shrimps? Then you are probably wondering – can my cat eat shrimp, be it raw or cooked?

 Unless you are making shrimp chips at home, your cat should not eat chips from shrimp.
 Shrimp chips are junk food and are as harmful as any other junk food.
 High in fats and starch, shrimp chips are unhealthy for humans, let alone cats.

-If you want to feed your cat on homemade shrimp chips, then be sure to add no seasonings and keep the oil at minimum.
+If you want to feed your cat on homemade shrimp chips, then be sure to add no seasonings and keep the oil at a minimum.

 Is Shrimp Safe For Cats To Eat?